-5.9.2 Kiosk Cutter Commands
+5.7.2 Kiosk Cutter Commands

-5.9.2.1 Kiosk Cutter Mode
+5.7.2.1 Kiosk Cutter Mode

 This is a non-volatile command that enables cutter operation.
 When a printer is configured to use the ^D111, the printer prints a job, dispenses the advance distance (See ^D112), and then cuts the media.
 The media does not retract until the next format which helps to prevent paper jams going into the cutter or media wrapping around the platen roller.
-Modes 2 and 4 use the optional LTS sensor.
-When using these modes, a second form will not print until the label is taken.
+Mode 4 uses the optional LTS sensor.
+When using this mode, a second form will not print until the label is taken.
 The printer will report the >TAKE LABEL< message when the LTS detects media and then only >READY< when the form is taken.

-XX 111 Kiosk Cutter Mode 0 Disable Kiosk Cutter Mode.
-1 Enable Kiosk Cutter Mode.
-2 Enable Partial Kiosk cut mode.
-4 Enable Full kiosk cut mode.
+XX 111 Kiosk Cutter Mode

+Disable Kiosk Cutter Mode.Enable Kiosk Cutter Mode.

+4 Enable Full Kiosk Cutter Mode with LTS

-5.9.2.2 Kiosk Cutter Advance Distance Command
+5.7.2.2 Kiosk Cutter Advance Distance Command